Picovoice/picovoice/sdk/angular/README.md

-# picovoice-web-angular
+# picovoice-angular

-This is the Angular workspace for building the `picovoice-web-angular` package.
+This is the Angular workspace for building the `picovoice-angular` package.

-## picovoice-web-angular

-## Install dependencies
+## Install

 Run `yarn` to install the Angular workspace dependencies: